My Home and Alphabet group ‘GMUBH’

 Day 1: Learning alphabet – Letter ‘G, g’

-- The teacher will show the students a flashcard of the letter ‘Gg’- emphasizing the sound g, and will read the word Goat.
-She/he repeats it twice.
+- The teacher will show the students a flashcard of the letter ‘Gg’- emphasizing the sound g, and will read the word ‘goat’ and repeat it twice.

-- Now with an outstretched arm, the teacher will trace the letter G on the board, following the directionality of the letter, saying ‘G ‘says, ‘g’.
+- Then, the teacher will trace the letter G on the board, following the directionality of the letter, saying ‘G ‘says, ‘g’.

 - Following the teacher’s arm movements, the students will imitate tracing the letter in the air.
 While tracing the letter, the students can repeat, ‘G ‘says, ‘g’